saraluk/RESTful-api-docker/README.md

 ## Instruction

 This is a RESTful web service that runs in a docker container display a collection of record a single record that the corresponds to an ID in JSON form.

-### Install docker on your machine
-    you need to create an account in order to download the software.
-    Once installation is done, log in to your docker account

-### run `docker run hello-world` in terminal
+## Clone repository

+    with git clone
-### cd to the cloned repository
+    cd to the cloned repository

+## Build docker image

-### run `docker build -t hello-world .`
+    `docker build -t <imagename> .`

+## Run docker container

+    port 8088 is given in Dockerfile, so map port 8088 with any available port on your machine

-### run `docker run -p 8090:8090 hello-world`
+    `docker run -p <available-port-on-local-machine>:8088 <imagename>`

+## view result

-    Open [http://localhost:8090/inventory] to view collection of record.
+    Open [http://localhost:<available-port-on-local-machine>/] to view collection of record.
-    Open [http://localhost:8090/inventory/id] (where id is 1 to 5) to view individual record by id
+    Open [http://localhost:<available-port-on-local-machine>/id] (where id is 1 to 5) to view individual record by id

-    If port 8090 is already used, you will need to map with another avaiable port (try port 8099) `docker run -p 8090:8099 hello-world`